 Businesses rely on their logos to create brand identity in a simple combination of color and shape — but these simple logos can have profound effects on customers’ brains and feelings.
-Using neuromarketing, businesses can leverage scientific principles and practices to better convey their brand messaging and engage customers with more effective color and shape choice.
+Using neuromarketing, businesses can leverage scientific principles and practices to better convey their brand messaging and engage customers with more effective color and shape choices.

-Neuromarketing for Branding and Logos
+Neuromarketing For Branding And Logos

-Marketers have always tried to understand their customers and prospects for effective messaging — traditionally, marketers have relied on psychology and the study of human behavior to best craft their strategies3.
+Marketers have always tried to understand their customers and prospects to craft effective messaging — traditionally, marketers have relied on psychology and the study of human behavior to best craft their strategies3.
 With modern methods and technologies, scientists can go beyond studying simple behaviors and now can study the human brain itself, giving deeper insights into how messaging affects different people3.

 “Neuromarketing can explain why people perceive logos so differently – colors affect how we feel about certain companies”

 The color of a logo or other branding materials for a company can influence customers’ perceptions of a company before they know anything about how that business is run5.
 A 2017 study found that seeing the word “green” or the color green in a logo significantly increased brand trustworthiness and perceived “eco-friendliness”5.
 For instance, the oil company BP takes advantage of this color association through its “environmentally friendly” green logo to influence public opinion of their brand1.
-Customers that trust and believe in a brand through their logo can improve a company’s outlook in sales, exposure, and industry leadership.
+Customers that trust and believe in a brand through its logo can improve a company’s outlook in sales, exposure, and industry leadership.

-Neuromarketing can explain why people perceive logos so differently – colors affect how we feel about certain companies, how much we trust them, and what kind of experience a company will provide us with3.
+Neuromarketing can explain why people perceive logos so differently – colors affect how we feel about certain companies, how much we trust them, and what kind of experience a company will provide us3.
 Understanding the science of marketing is essential to cut through the competition and create the best outcomes with every business decision.

-Adscience Lab: Leverage Data and Science to Boost Marketing Impact
+Adscience Lab: Leverage Data And Science To Boost Marketing Impact